slebetman/tcled/README.md

 =====
 Simple text editor with syntax hilighting in a single file tcl script!

+This software is released under a simple 2-clause BSD license.

 Pure Tcl Console Text Editor
 ----------------------------
 This editor is based on Steve Redler's minimal console text editor